Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 Actions Jar

-Make some action cards with quick movements requiring no equipment.
-Add them to the jar (or whatever you are using), and you are all set.
-Take them along and complete a movement each time you make a stop.
+Make some action cards with quick movements that require no equipment.
+Add them to the jar (or whatever you use), and you’re all set.
+Take them along and complete a movement each time you stop.

 Here are a few suggestions of movements to add to your jar: